We already published the list of best PS3 games of all time, now it’s time to discover the best PS3 RPGs of all time.

 #14.
 Final Fantasy XIII

-The characters are all well thought out and each has a compelling part to play in the plot and it’s fun to watch them interact together.
+All the characters are well thought out and each has a compelling part to play in the plot and it’s fun to watch them interact together.

 When you combine all that with the amazing graphics and you get hours of fun that are a feast to the eyes and a joy to play.